tongakuot/tongakuot/README.md

 - 🌱 I’m currently learning **data science with Python.**

-- 👯 I’m looking to collaborate on [data science, & deep learning](https://www.alierwai.org/)
+- 👯 I’m looking to collaborate on [data science & deep learning](https://www.alierwai.org/)

 - 🤝 I’m looking for help with **Deep Learning with PyTorch**